lucarv/connfac-lab/LAB 2/README.md

     [functionOutput]
 FROM
     [<YOUR IOTHUB ALIAS>]
-WHERE Sensor.Temperature > 30.0
+WHERE Sensor.Temperature > 70.0
 ```
+4. Save your query.
+5. Use the direct methiod we created in Lab 1 to reset the device.
-4. Start the Stream Analytics job (wait with next step until it is started)
+6. Start the Stream Analytics job (wait with next step until it is started)
-5. Run the Device Simulator
+7. Run the Device Simulator
-6. Verify that when “Temperature” reaches 30+ degrees, the reset function is invoked on the device and then telemetry restarts at 25 degrees
+8. Verify that when “Temperature” reaches 7 0+ degrees, the reset function is invoked on the device and then telemetry restarts at 25 degrees

 ## Bonus Task